sciabarracom/Mosaico2/README.md

 sbt
 ```

-The [readme](ammonite/README.md) provides informations about the avalable scripts
+The [readme](ammonite/README.md) provides informations about the avalable scripts.
+Docker images also have an individual README describing how to use them.